tarantool/doc/doc/tooling/tt_cli/migrations.rst

     .. warning::

-        Using this option may result in cluster migrations inconsistency.
+        Using this option may lead to migrations inconsistency in the cluster.

 .. option:: --key STRING

     **Applicable to:** ``publish``

-    put scenario to /<prefix>/migrations/scenario/<key> etcd key instead.
-Only for single file publish
+    Put scenario to ``/<prefix>/migrations/scenario/<key>`` etcd key instead.
+    Only for single file publish.

 .. option:: --migration STRING